Research

 Structural and functional MRI

-We have a extensive track record in studying brain structure and function in autism using a variety of imaging techniques.
+We have an extensive track record of studying brain structure and function in autism using a variety of imaging techniques.
 Studies include:

 -